OpenRefine/OpenRefine/CONTRIBUTING.md

 - create unit and/or end-to-end tests which cover the bug fix or new feature
 - run `./refine lint` before submitting your PR (CI will fail if lint fails)
 - make sure all tests are green before submitting your PR
+- Add screenshots for UI changes (if applicable).
 - we attempt to prioritize PR reviews, but please be patient

-## What we expect in a Pull Request

-- Keep pull requests small and focused on one change.
-- Always link the related issue in the PR description.
-- Add screenshots for UI changes (if applicable).
-- Include tests for bug fixes and new features.
-- Follow the project’s coding style and guidelines.
-- Avoid unrelated changes in a single PR.

 ### New functionality via extensions